 Another problem is the instinct to hold the clubface square through impact and swing straight down the line (see inset photo).
 This might make sense to you, but the clubhead has to swing on an arc, with the face rotating as it goes.
 So when you think you're holding the face square, you're actually forcing it open.
 The clubhead should swing from the inside, out to the ball, then back to the inside, with the toe passing the heel.
 Best advice: Take a light grip, and feel like you maintain that pressure.
 Then just let your arms roll over naturally (see photo).

-ANDERSON, a Golf Digest Teaching Professional, is director of instruction at Sea Island G.C., St. Simons Island, Ga.
+Todd Anderson, a Golf Digest Teaching Professional, is director of instruction at Sea Island G.C., St. Simons Island, Ga.